How Patients Are Searching for Doctors Online: Make It Easier for Them to Find You

 Having information about specializations, board certifications, awards, presented papers, and other selling points on your website is useful, but often patients are looking at third-party sites like Healthgrades for reviews from other patients.
 You only have control over the content of your website, but if you claim your listings on some of these sites, you can update them to have an up-to-date address and phone number, a link to your website, a list of current physicians and specialties, and even responses to negative reviews.

-For help claiming your listings or other digital marketing services, contact Search Influence.
+For help claiming your listings or other healthcare marketing services, contact Search Influence.

 Put a Face to Your Practice